2023 Best Business Bachelor's Degree Schools in Illinois

 Our rankings named Northwestern University the best school in Illinois for business students working on their bachelor’s degree.

-Depending on your major, you may be able to take online classes at UIUC.
+Online courses are available at UIUC, but you will need to check with the school to see if they are available for your field of interest.
 In 2019-2020 about 100% of the undergraduate students at the school chose to take one or more online courses.

 Read full report on University of Illinois at Urbana-Champaign

-You’ll be in good company if you decide to attend Augustana College.
-It ranked #4 on our list.
+You’ll be in good company if you decide to attend Loyola University Chicago.
+It ranked #5 on our list.

 If you are interested in distance education, be sure to check with the school since Loyola Chicago does offer online classes for certain majors.
-Of all the undergraduates enrolled at the school during the 2019-2020 academic year, around 97% took at least some of their classes online.
+During the 2019-2020 year, about 97% of the undergraduates at the school took at least one online course.

 With a ranking of #6, Bradley University did quite well on this year’s best schools for business students working on their bachelor’s degree.